7 Squamish Rainy Day Activities to Keep You Busy

 Photo: Hans Tammemagi

 As you well know, Squamish is accustomed to a little bit of rain.
 When the trails get soggy grab your Gore-tex and embrace the rain.
 Once you start your hike heavy rain might just start to feel like a drizzle and a drizzle may be the relief you need to check that uphill grind off your bucket list.
 Even as a long-term (or short term) resident, there might be a trail you haven't yet done - now is the time to get out there and do it!
 View our list of trails for ideas.

 Photo: Cloudburst Coffee

 Is there anything cozier than a warm cup of coffee on a rainy day?
 When the weather starts to turn may we suggest snuggling up for a coffee and a treat at one of our wonderful artesian shops.
 As residents we all have our favourites, but perhaps a visit to something a little different just to shake things up is on the agenda.
-Visit Cloudburst Cafe for the best wifi, Zephyr Cafe for some fabulous eats, Sunflower Bakery and Cafe for amazing sweets and treats, Caffe Garibaldi for the best coffee on the go, or for roasted-in-Squamish creations visit Counterpart Coffee.
+Visit Cloudburst Cafe for the best wifi, Sunflower Bakery and Cafe or Noshy Cafe for amazing sweets and treats, Caffe Garibaldi for the best coffee on the go.
+For coffee connoisseurs, a visit to 1914 Coffee Companyis definitely in order.

 Some say it may be easier to catch fish in the rain.
 As locals you've got the rain gear already, so why not head down to the river for a quiet day of fishing?
 With four rivers, two stocked lakes and the Howe Sound at our doorstep, there are plenty of fish in the waters around Squamish.
-You can head out on your own or book a guided fishing trip with Pemberton Fish Finder, Trout Country Fishing Guides or Valley Fishing Guides.
+You can head out on your own or book a guided fishing trip with Trout Country Fishing Guides or Valley Fishing Guides.

 Photo: The Salted Vine